api3dao/vitepress-docs/docs/guides/dapis/call-dapi-dapiserver/index.md

 ::: tip

-The preferred method of calling a dAPI is to use a proxy acquired from the [API3 Market](https://market.api3.org/dapis).
+The preferred method of calling a dAPI is to use a proxy contract acquired from the [API3 Market](https://market.api3.org/dapis).
 Please take a look at the [Call dAPI (proxy)](./../call-dapi-proxy/index.md) guide.

 :::